fdoo24/3x-ui-autoinstall/README.md

 1. A completely clean **Ubuntu** server (20.04, 22.04, or 24.04).
 2. A registered domain pointing to the IP address of your new server (A-record).
 3. Open ports **80** and **443** in your cloud provider's external firewall (Security Groups).

 ---

+## 🛡 What You Get After Installation
+At the end of the process, the script will output the following directly to your console:
+1. A secure HTTPS link to access your 3x-ui web panel, along with the generated login and password.
+2. A ready-to-use vless:// link for your primary high-speed connection.
+3. A ready-to-use trojan:// link for your hidden fallback tunnel.

+---